visgl/deck.gl/docs/api-reference/react/deckgl.md

 **Autopositioned Children**

-To make it easy to use React components in combination with deck.gl viewports (e.g. to place a base map under a viewport, or add a label on top of a viewport), deck.gl can make such components automatically adjust as that viewport is added, removed or resized.
+To make it easy to use React components in combination with deck.gl views (e.g. to place a base map under a view, or add a label on top of a view), deck.gl can make such components automatically adjust as that view is added, removed or resized.

-`DeckGL` classifies any top-level children (`props.children`) that have a `viewportId` property as "viewport base components".
+`DeckGL` classifies any top-level children (`props.children`) that have a `viewId` property as "view base components".
 It will perform special processing on them as follows:
-* It resizes and repositions any `viewportId` children to precisely match the extends of the deck.gl viewport with the corresponding id.
+* It resizes and repositions any `viewId` children to precisely match the extends of the deck.gl view with the corresponding id.
-* It automatically hides any `viewportId` children whose id is not matched by any current deck.gl viewport.
+* It automatically hides any `viewId` children whose id is not matched by any current deck.gl view.
-* It injects viewport properties (`longitude`, `latitude` etc).
+* It injects view state properties (`longitude`, `latitude` etc).
-* Also injects the `visible: viewport.isMapSynched()` prop to hide base maps that cannot display per the current viewport parameters.
+* Also injects the `visible: viewport.isMapSynched()` prop to hide base maps that cannot display per the current view state parameters.

 Additional Notes:
 * The DeckGL components own `canvas` element is added last to the child list, to sit on top of all the base components, however Z index can be used to override this.
 * Child repositioning is done with CSS styling on a wrapper div, resizing is done through width and height properties.
 * Hiding of children is performed by removing the elements from the child list
-* Children without the `viewportId` property are rendered as is.
+* Children without the `viewId` property are rendered as is.

 ## Source